 Georgina Firth's research interests include criminal justice, human rights, gender perspectives and immigration and asylum law.
-In particular, she concentrate on effective reform of (1) the legal processes surrounding the law of rape and (2) the asylum process, particularly with regard to the treatment of women and children.
+In particular, she concentrates on effective reform of (1) the legal processes surrounding the law of rape and (2) the asylum process, particularly with regard to the treatment of women and children.
 Her aim is to draw on her professional experience of working in the legal system to attempt to build bridges between academia and practice in these areas.

 I currently teach Criminal law, Crime and Criminal Justice, Evidence and Immigration and Asylum law.
 I also have interests in prison law and human rights and have developed courses to reflect these interests.
 I contribute to courses on gender in the Law School and for the Part I in Women's Studies

-I am currently the Director of Undergraduate Studies for the LLB and associated degrees.
+I was the Director of Undergraduate Studies for the LLB and associated degrees until September 2015.